 SACRS, an acronym for State Association of County Retirement Systems, is an association of 20 California county retirement systems, enacted under the County Employees Retirement Law of 1937.
 This law chapter, beginning with Section 31450 of the California Government Code, sets forth the policies and regulations governing the actions of these county retirement systems.

-In the late 1930's and the 1940's, individual counties established their retirement systems by the adoption of an ordinance, accepting the provisions of the County Employees Retirement Law of 1937.
+In the late 1930 and 1940, individual counties established their retirement systems by the adoption of an ordinance, accepting the provisions of the County Employees Retirement Law of 1937.
 Over time, 20 California counties opted to adopt such an ordinance.
 As time went on, these counties banded into the SACRS organization.

 The counties range from heavily populated Los Angeles County to the northernmost SACRS County of Mendocino, with a population of 83,400.
 Collectively, the Retirement Systems' assets are in excess of $90 billion, with the median county having $1.5 billion in assets.